Assessing UML Diagrams by GPT: Implications for Education: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this exploratory study, we quantitatively explored the capability of ChatGPT in evaluating and grading three types of UML models, i.e., use case diagrams, class diagrams, and sequence diagrams.
+In this exploratory study, we quantitatively explored the capability of GPT in evaluating and grading three types of UML diagrams, i.e., use case diagrams, class diagrams, and sequence diagrams.
 More specifically, we first collected UML use case diagrams, class diagrams, and sequence diagrams provided in the course project reports of 40 undergraduate students.
-Then, we defined the evaluation criteria and the grading details for these three types of UML models, respectively.
-These evaluation criteria not only guided the grading process and results conducted by human UML experts but also were integrated into the prompt feeding to ChatGPT to get grading scores of input UML models.
-By comparing and analyzing the scores provided by human experts and ChatGPT, it is concluded that ChatGPT is competent in evaluating specified types of UML models (e.g., use case diagrams, class diagrams, and sequence diagrams), as the automatically grading scores by ChatGPT are only slightly lower than those given by human experts.
-These differences were further studied by analyzing the evaluation discrepancies that ChatGPT brought by using each evaluation criterion.
-We found that ChatGPT often evaluates the UML models too rigidly, and its performance slightly differs in the assessment of three types of UML models.
+Then, we defined the evaluation criteria and the grading details for these three types of UML diagrams, respectively.
+These evaluation criteria not only guided the grading process and results conducted by human experts but also were integrated into the prompt feeding to GPT to get grading scores of input UML diagrams.
+By comparing and analyzing the scores provided by human experts and GPT, it is concluded that GPT can be used in evaluating specified types of UML diagrams (e.g., use case diagrams, class diagrams, and sequence diagrams), but it cannot substitute for human experts yet.
+These score differences between GPT and human experts were further studied by analyzing the evaluation discrepancies that GPT brought by using each evaluation criterion.
+We found that GPT often evaluates the UML diagrams too rigidly and its performance notably differs in the assessment of three types of UML diagrams.

-The next steps of our work are the following: (1) to refine and elaborate the grading specifications of the proposed evaluation criteria in order to mitigate the `Overstrictness' issue in ChatGPT-based evaluation.
-(2) to expand the sample size of the study by collecting UML models created by students from other universities or practical modelers, (3) to extend the experiments to more types of UML models, such as UML state diagram and activity diagram, and (4) to evaluate the capabilities of other generative AI models in grading UML models, as well as in requirements analysis and software modeling tasks in software engineering education.
+The next steps of our work are the following: (1) to mitigate the \textit{`Misunderstanding'} and \textit{`Overstrictness'} issues reported in GPT-based evaluation by refining the proposed evaluation criteria or to give proper training for GPT with required professional knowledge base, (2) to expand the sample size of the study by collecting UML diagrams created by students from other universities or practical modelers, (3) to extend the experiments to evaluate more types of UML diagrams, such as UML state diagram and activity diagram, and to verify the traceability between specified UML diagrams, and (4) to evaluate the capabilities of other LLMs in grading UML diagrams, as well as in requirements analysis and software modeling tasks in SE education.